Go on to Part Two

 Nov.
 6 Bromsgrove, England Shenstone College

 A few months earlier, advertisements appeared showing GG planned to play at the University of Birmingham on this date.
 However, the ads soon disappeared and it turned out they played at Shenstone College instead, where they played second on a bill after Roger Ruskin Spear and before headliners Renaissance.
 As it happens, this college was only ten miles away from the University of Birmingham.
+Although no musician can recall every concert he ever played, this is another early GG gig that Malcolm does recall.

 Bromsgrove - handwritten ticket Nov.
 6, 1971